Tarnadas/smmdb-client/README.md

 You can install SMMDB Client via Cargo:

+It is recommended to install Cargo via [Rustup](https://rustup.rs/)

+Before installing the client, run the following commands:

+`sudo apt-get install cmake libfreetype6-dev libfontconfig1-dev xclip sudo libgtk-3-dev`

+After that, run these commands to fix rustup with nightly:

+`rustup install nightly`

+Set nightly as your default for now:

+`rustup default nightly`

+Now you can install the smmdb client:

 `cargo install --git https://github.com/Tarnadas/smmdb-client.git`

-It is recommended to install Cargo via [Rustup](https://rustup.rs/)
+Once you have installed smmdb, you can switch back to stable Rust:

+`rustup default stable`

 ### via Chocolatey (Windows Only)